 Keep in mind this will work with any goal.
 Whether it be organizing your home, planning a trip, or going back to school.
 I’ve given examples to help you understand the method but apply it to your own goal.

 Once you have an idea of the desired outcome of your goal, give it a name.
 Naming something is paramount to manifesting it.

 The next step in creating a goal is to break it down.

 I like to write things down at this point.
-Personally, I love to use a beautiful notebook.
+Personally, I love to use a beautiful notebook or planner.
 You should use whatever method you prefer when writing lists and making plans.

-The next step, once you’ve created your mini-goals, is to make a plan for each.
-Put simply, break them down further.
+The next step, once you’ve created your goal, is to make a plan of action.
+Put simply, break your plan up into mini goals.

-In keeping with the example of the goal of a perfect holiday meal, let’s break down the mini-goal “plan the perfect meal:”
+In keeping with the example of the goal of a girls’ weekend, let’s break down the mini-goal.

 #4 Execute on Each Step

 You’ve learned how to create goals, now it’s time to execute.
 Luckily, dear reader, you have a detailed road map.
 All you have to do is follow the route!